Law Office of William B. Wynne

 Attorney William B. Wynne represents those accused of Driving Under the Influence in the greater Tampa Bay area and surrounding counties.
 Dealing with Driving Under the Influence charges in Florida without a dedicated advocate in your corner, can be a daunting and overwhelming experience.
 A criminal attorney experienced in handling DUI cases, can bring you much needed peace of mind, and protect your rights.
 Contact us today for a free consultation.

-DUI arrests occur (usually but not always) during traffic stops on our roadways, and for a variety of different reasons.
 Often the police will look carefully for impaired driving patterns, late in the evenings or in the early morning hours.
 Police are clever and know when and where to look for impaired drivers.
 At the same time, DUI traffic stops take place during the day (at any time) and commonly occur after drivers are pulled over for speeding, having expired registrations, or malfunctioning taillights—to name just a few.
 Once a driver has been pulled over, if an officer suspects the driver may be impaired, and can articulate specific reasons for his suspicion, he can initiate a DUI investigation, regardless of the initial reason for the stop.
-At this point, the officer then informs the driver that a DUI investigation is being conducted.
+At this point, the officer is required to inform the driver that a DUI investigation is being conducted.
 Tampa DUI attorney William B. Wynne can often raise legal challenges to the way the traffic stop was carried out.
 An improper stop can be challenged by a Motion to Suppress evidence.

 According to the National Highway Traffic Safety Administration (NHTSA), Standard Field Sobriety Tests are defined as “a battery of three tests administered and evaluated in a standardized manner to obtain validated indicators of impairment and establish probable cause for arrest.”